Tummy Tuck & Mini Tummy Tuck Cosmetic Surgery

 The exact benefits vary from person to person, so please discuss your expectations with your surgeon and he can suggest the right procedures.

-Preparation for a Tummy Tuck
+Preparation for Tummy Tuck Cosmetic Surgery Procedure

 Before you undergo a tummy tuck, it is important for you to discuss any medical conditions that you have and to tell your surgeon about any medications that you are taking including any herbal or other non-prescription ones.
 If your surgeon decides that you can have a tummy tuck, discuss the procedure thoroughly with him or her before deciding if you want to go through with the procedure.
 Even though your surgeon says that you may does not mean that you must decide to have a tummy tuck.
 You may still change your mind even after discussing the procedure with your surgeon.